rust-lang/reference/src/names/preludes.md

 > [!WARNING]
 > Using `no_std` does not prevent the standard library from being linked in.
 It is still valid to put `extern crate std;` into the crate and dependencies can also link it in.

+r[names.preludes.lang]
 ## Language prelude

+r[names.preludes.lang.intro]
 The language prelude includes names of types and attributes that are built-in to the language.
 The language prelude is always in scope.

+r[names.preludes.lang.entities]
 It includes the following:

 * [Type namespace]
     * [Boolean type] --- `bool`